sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 .. hint::

-    For more information about data files, and how to configure your data to work with DeltaMetrics, please visit the ``Examples/io`` section of the documentation.
+    For more information about data files, and how to configure your data to work with sandplover, please visit the ``Examples/io`` section of the documentation.

-For this guide to be easy to follow along with, we will use some sample data that comes with DeltaMetrics.
+For this guide to be easy to follow along with, we will use some sample data that comes with sandplover.

 .. doctest::